Outplacement FAQ

 First, companies who engage in outplacement may face challenges in explaining how it can help outgoing employees, which may lead to a low uptake in services.
 Clear, effective communication about the process can allow HR buyers and other stakeholders to see more successful outplacement participation.

 Another challenge companies may face while outplacement takes place is how the layoff may affect the employer brand and remaining employee morale.
-As with communication with outgoing employees, companies should not neglect giving employees that are staying reassurance that the company is doing what it can to support their peers.
+As with communication with outgoing employees, companies should not neglect giving employees that are staying reassurance that the company is doing what it can to support their peers through the separation.

 Some companies that are considering outplacement for separating employees may feel that budget constraints keep them from offering enough support.
 However, many outplacement vendors understand the need to be flexible and can work with you to determine fair services for those separating from the organization who will engage with outplacement.
 They know that companies have diverse workforces with a wide variety of backgrounds and needs.